haka-security/haka/doc/user/tutorial/filter.rst

 Filtering with NFQueue
 ^^^^^^^^^^^^^^^^^^^^^^
-The lua configuration files can be used with nfqueue and haka daemon.
+All the examples so far have used ``hakapcap`` to test some recorded packets.

+Haka can also use nfqueue to capture packets from a live interface.
+The following examples will illustrate how to do that.

-Haka will hook itself at startup to the raw nfqueue table in order to inspect, modify, create and delete packets in real time.
+When configured to use nfqueue, haka will hook itself up to the `raw` nfqueue table in order to inspect, modify, create and delete packets in real time.

-For the rest of this tutorial, we will assume that you've installed haka package on a host with an interface named eth0.
+The rest of this tutorial assumes that the haka package is installed on a host and that that host has a network interface named eth0

-This is the configuration of the daemon:
+The configuration file for the daemon is given below:

 .. literalinclude:: ../../../sample/filter/daemon.conf
    :language: ini
    :tab-width: 4

-In order to start haka, you have to be root.
-The ``--no-daemon`` option won't send haka daemon on background.
-Plus, all logs messages are printed on output, instead of syslogd.
+In order to be able to capture packets, the `haka` daemon needs to be run as root.
+The `--no-daemon`` option will prevent `haka` from detaching from the command line and will force `haka` to send its outputs to stdout instead of syslog.

 .. code-block:: console

    # cd <haka_install_path>/share/haka/sample/filter/
    # haka -c daemon.conf --no-daemon

-The filtering will be done according to the .lua configuration file seen previously.
+The lua file used here is the one from the first tutorial.
+This filter will refuse all packets coming from `192.168.10.10`

 HTTP filtering
 ^^^^^^^^^^^^^^
-You can filter through all HTTP fields thanks to http module:
+Haka comes with an HTTP parser.
+Using that module it is easy to filter packets using specific fields from HTTP headers

 .. literalinclude:: ../../../sample/filter/httpfilter.lua
    :language: lua
    :tab-width: 4

-Modify the ``dameon.conf`` in order to load the ``httpfilter.lua`` configuration file:
+To test this filter you will need to modify ``dameon.conf`` to tell haka to use ``httpfilter.lua``:

 .. code-block:: ini